c-bohanon/c-bohanon/README.md

 - 🔭 I graduated from **Texas A&M University**
 - ⚡ Feel free to check out the personal projects in my [portfolio](https://github.com/c-bohanon/data-portfolio)
 - 📫 You can reach me at christopherjbohanon@gmail.com
+- 👀 Besides data, I'm also interested in
+  - Tech 🖥
+  - Finance & DeFi 📈
+  - Fitness 💪

 ### Languages and Tools